cdmuir/website/content/_index.md

       text: |-
         The Quantitative Evolutionary Physiology lab integrates experiments, comparative methods, and advanced quantitative tools to study physiological adaptation using plants as model systems.

-        Please [email me](mailto:cdmuir@wisc.edu) if you would like to collaborate or join the lab as an undergraduate researcher, graduate student, or postdoc.
+        Please [contact me](mailto:cdmuir@wisc.edu) if you would like to collaborate or join the lab as an undergraduate researcher, graduate student, or postdoc.
     design:
       columns: '1'
   - block: collection